zdehkordi/sp16-hw2/README.md

 ```

 Write an initialize method and an instance method in Foobar so that when you uncomment the code in
 the Pages Controller, the home page will contain the string "catbazdat" under "Your result".
+Do not hard code
+any strings, use the values passed into the bar function and initializer.

 ### Question 3